WilliamStaudenmeier/Mobile_Trends_Using_Spark_and_Dash/README.md

 This is a light-weight Dash app using Python and Spark on the backend to asyncronously process large files of PlayStore and AppStore data.

+You can get the data files for Google here: https://www.kaggle.com/datasets/gauthamp10/google-playstore-apps (Google-Playstore.csv), and for Apple here https://www.kaggle.com/datasets/gauthamp10/apple-appstore-apps (appleAppData.csv).

+First, copy these files into the same directory: Mobile_Trends_Using_Spark_and_Dash.

 The app consists of three main files:
 - app.py (entrypoint)
 - processor.py (processes data into figures)